 Best Practices in School Crisis Prevention and Intervention

-Crisis Response Box
+Crisis Response Box (PDF; 2MB)

 "The box" is a unique product of the California Attorney General and the State Superintendent of Public Instruction's Safe Schools Task Force, developed to help schools, local law enforcement, and emergency services personnel prepare for a school emergency.

 Learn what protective measures to take before, during and after and emergency.